 It's essential that you tailor your personal profile to the employer, industry, or vacancy.
-If you don't, the recruiter is unlikely to continue reading because they'll assume you're an unsuitable match.
+If you don't, the recruiter or hiring manager is unlikely to continue reading because they'll assume you're an unsuitable match.

 To tailor your profile to the role, sift through the job description and identify frequently-mentioned industry keywords and skills.
 Then, inject these keywords throughout your personal profile.
 Recruiters will instantly see you're a suitable match and that they should continue reading.

 Need help writing your CV?
 Learn how our CV experts can help.

 Your personal profile must be short and snappy.
 Recruiters don't have time to read a lengthy autobiography before they get to the main body of your CV.